pschatzmann/ESP32-A2DP/README.md

 - provide end() method to shut down bluetooth
 - add compile time switch for new ESP IDF
 - provide set_discoverability() to change BT discovery mode (only for current ESP IDF)
-- add additional flag in set_stream_reader to stop output to i2s
+- add additional flag in set_stream_reader to deactivate i2s
-- Remove includes of Arduino.h
+- Remove includes of Arduino.h to highlight independence of Arduino API
+- New examples with LED and auto shut down on idle

 V.1.2.0
 - Metadata support with the help of a callback function - Thanks to [JohnyMielony](https://github.com/JohnyMielony)